Redshift evolution of primordial black hole merger rate: Dynamics of the early dark matter halo

 \subsection{Numerical solution of the Fokker-Planck equation}

-To study in more detail the dynamics of early DM halos, we solve the orbit averaged kinetic Fokker-Planck equation in the spherically symmetric case of matter distribution~\cite{1980ApJ...242..765C,1989ApJ...343..725Q, 2017ApJ...848...10V} (see also book~\cite{2013degn.book.....M}).
+To study in more detail the dynamics of early DM halos, especially for the case $\fbh < 1$, we solve the orbit averaged kinetic Fokker-Planck equation in the spherically symmetric case of matter distribution~\cite{1980ApJ...242..765C,1989ApJ...343..725Q, 2017ApJ...848...10V} (see also book~\cite{2013degn.book.....M}).
 This equation describes the time evolution of the distribution function under the influence of weak pair scattering (two-body relaxation).
+This approach takes into account the interaction of PBHs with dark matter particles.
+Namely, PBHs experience dynamical friction against DM particles, which changes the simple core collapse dynamics discussed in Sec.~\ref{hom_ev}.
 We also assume that the angular momentum distribution is isotropic, i.e. the distribution function depends only on the energy $f(E)$.
 The method for solving the Fokker-Planck equation is presented in the appendix.
 We use the kinetic approach, because it is necessary to study the internal dynamics of a huge number of early halos.
-Direct N-body integration makes it possible to study the dynamics of structures in detail, but it is computationally time-consuming.
-In this context, the Fokker-Placnk aproach is well suited due to its computational speed while reflecting the main patterns of halo evolution.
+Direct N-body integration makes it possible to study the dynamics of structures in detail, but it is computationally time consuming.
+In this context, the Fokker-Planck approach is well suited due to its computational speed while reflecting the main patterns of halo evolution.

 In the previous section it was shown that the internal dynamics of gravitationally interacting bodies ultimately leads to core collapse or, in other words, to a gravothermal catastrophe.
 In order to take into account after core-collapse dynamics, we modify the Fokker-Planck equation by adding a term responsible for cluster heating associated with three-body binaries, similar to the works~\cite{1987ApJ...319..801L, 1989ApJ...342..814C, 1996PASJ...48..691T}.
-This is done by the standard procedure of integration along the orbit of Eq.~\eqref{E_bheat}, which is also described in appendix.
+This is done by the standard procedure of integration along the orbit of Eq.~\eqref{E_bheat}, which is also described in the Appendix.

 We choose the Burkert profile as the initial halo density distribution~\cite{1995ApJ...447L..25B}

 where the parameter $r_0$ determines the radius of the halo core, for simplicity it is set equal to $r_0 = R_{\rm vir}/5$, that corresponds to $\rho_\c \approx 10^4 \rho_{\rm M}(z)$.
 We also assume that PBHs and DM particles are equally distributed in space and fraction of PBHs in the halo mass is $\fbh$.
 The virial radius $R_{\rm vir}$ is determined by the standard expression